eme64/blog/_posts/2024-12-24-Intro-to-C2-Part04.md

 - `reassociate_invariants`: reassociate invariants (a canonicalization) in preparation for `split_thru_phi` (later optimization).
 - `split_if_with_blocks`: This is a large "grab-bag" set of split-trough optimizations, including `split_thru_phi` (e.g. `add(phi(x,y), z)` -> `phi(add(x, z), add(y, z))`).
 - `loop_predication`: Insert hoisted check predicates for null checks and range checks etc.
-- `do_intrinsify_fill`: Detect loops shapes that fill arrays, replace them with a call to an array fill intrinsic.
+- `do_intrinsify_fill`: Detect loop shapes that fill arrays, replace them with a call to an array fill intrinsic.
 - `iteration_split`: perform various iteration splitting transformations:
   - `compute_trip_count`: Compute the trip count if possible.
   - `do_one_iteration_loop`: Convert a one iteration loop into straight-line code, i.e. remove the loop structure.